BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 $ pip3 install -r requirements.txt
 $ ./configure
 ```
-You can now compile.
+Now, compile.
 This may also take some time depending your machine.
 ```
 $ make
 ```